razishaikh28/razishaikh28/README.md

 ## 💡 My Interests
 Apart from my professional work, I have a keen interest in:

+- 🎙️ Listening to podcasts
+- 📖 Reading book
 - 🏀 Basketball
 - ⚽ Football